samsbp/pwnl0rd.github.io/content/post/understanding-linux-process.md

 ```

 Now you can see that the previous `python execpython.py` has been replace by `tail` command but having the same PID.
 So , exec does not create new process but it overwrites the old process with the new one.

+## PCB
+Process Control Blocks aka PCB is a kernel data structure that maintains information on the processes that is of any state (state can be running,queued etc).
+Some of the data structures of the PCB are accessible through procfs. procfs is a pesudo file system.
+Below explains the procfs.

+procfs can be found at /proc directory.
+To find the information about the process, we should find its PID from `ps` command.

+For more read the man pages [procfs](https://man7.org/linux/man-pages/man5/procfs.5.html)